 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly communicates what the skill does and when to use it.
-It includes an explicit 'Use when' clause with natural trigger terms, names specific technologies (Themis, Jest, Vitest), and describes concrete actions.
+This is a well-crafted skill description that clearly communicates both what the skill does and when it should be triggered.
+It uses specific framework names (Themis, Jest, Vitest) and action verbs (write, generate, migrate, convert) that serve as strong trigger terms.
 The description is concise yet comprehensive, making it easy to distinguish from other testing-related skills.

 | Dimension | Reasoning | Score |